kittykatattack/tileUtilities/README.md

-  mapArray,                 //The map array mapWidthInTiles,          //Map wdith, in tiles [1,2],                    //Obstacle gid array "manhattan"               //Heuristic to use: "manhatten", "euclidean" or "diagonal" );
+  mapArray,                 //The map array mapWidthInTiles,          //Map wdith, in tiles [1,2],                    //Obstacle gid array "manhattan",               //Heuristic to use: "manhatten", "euclidean" or diagonal" true                      //Use diagonal routes? (true) );
 ```